RichardCoffee/fluidity-theme/README.md

 #### printer.php

 Not currently used.
 This was originally written to utilize [the TCPDF library](https://tcpdf.org/), but that project is no longer being developed or supported.
-It's replacement, [tc-lib-pdf](https://github.com/tecnickcom/tc-lib-pdf), is not yet ready for primetime.
+It's replacement, [tc-lib-pdf](https://github.com/tecnickcom/tc-lib-pdf), is, at the time of this writing, not yet ready for primetime.
-In the end I decided not to use the library at all, but have kept this file around in case I change my mind.
+In the end I decided not to use the library at all, but have kept this file around for when I change my mind.

 #### stock.php